Coslly/FreeCS/README.md

 - GUI project: https://github.com/Coslly/EasyGUI-Lightweight.git
 - CS C++ Build in Release | x86
 - CS2 C++ Build in Release | x64
+- ## About FreeCS
+FreeCS is old version of Rensen. since the latest version of Rensen was open source many people used it to make money so i decided not to make Rensen source code public anymore!!!

+if u want to learn more about this u can find many old versions of Rensen forks on Github
 ## 🤩Showcase
 ![image](https://github.com/Coslly/FreeCS/blob/main/Show.png?raw=true)
 # 💀Disclaimer